Infineon/mtb-example-wlan-offloads/README.md

       15:18:59.673150 IP 192.168.43.38.3360 > 192.168.43.131.3353: Flags [.], ack 1, win 29200, length 0
       15:19:04.715285 IP 192.168.43.131.3353 > 192.168.43.38.3360: Flags [.], ack 1, win 9205, length 0
      ```
      **Note:** TCP keepalive packets can be identified by the packet length and TCP flags.
-The capture logs show that the length of the packet is zero; In addition, the TCP flag `[.]` indicates that it is an ACK packet.
+The capture logs show that the length of the packet is zero; in addition, the TCP flag `[.]` indicates that it is an ACK packet.
 This verifies that the TCP keepalive packets are sent and the corresponding ACKs are received from the target kit.
-This verifies the TCP keepalive Offload functionality.
+This verifies the TCP keepalive offload functionality.

    - **Windows:**

-      1. Open the command prompt with administrator privileges and go to the location where tcpdump was installed.
+      1. Open the command prompt with administrator privileges and go to the location where TCPDUMP was installed.

       2. Find the Wi-Fi interface number on which over-the-air packets will be captured using the following command.
 The Wi-Fi interface number is the sequence number that is at the beginning of each line.